Konzisam/IOT-Data-Streaming/README.md

 ## Key Learnings:
 1. Simplified Data Pipeline with DLT and Kafka:

 ✅ Switching from Spark to DLT simplified the pipeline.
-I no longer need to manage Spark workers, and schema evolution is handled automatically.
+The is no longer need to manage Spark workers, and schema evolution is handled automatically.

 2. Efficient Local Analytics with DuckDB: